AshAvalanche/ash-docs/docs/toolkit/ansible-avalanche-collection/tutorials/subnet-faucet.md

       WINDOW_SIZE: 1440
 ```

-The blockchain ID (`2dEmExGjJT6MouJRr1PqV4PSQEbScDAjKuPtT6pgqYR5xdUuac` in our case) should be the one created in the [Blockchain management](./blockchain-management) tutorial.
+The blockchain ID (`2dEmExGjJT6MouJRr1PqV4PSQEbScDAjKuPtT6pgqYR5xdUuac` in our case) should be the one created in the [Subnet Creation](/docs/toolkit/ansible-avalanche-collection/tutorials/subnet-creation) tutorial.

 :::tip
 If you went through all the tutorials with the [`local`](https://github.com/AshAvalanche/ansible-avalanche-getting-started/tree/main/inventories/local) inventory and the default variables, you should be good to go!
 Otherwise, check out the other variables at [`ash.avalanche.faucet`](/docs/toolkit/ansible-avalanche-collection/reference/roles/avalanche-faucet).